sam-k0/GMExt/README.md

  - The extension has to include a .gml and .dll file
  - The code is really janky
  - This tool only exports functions, no macros (yet)
+# Known bugs
+- Sometimes, the functions get fancy " symbols when you import the extension to GameMaker.
+Have fun removing them.

  # How to use (Live demo for you)
 ##  Step 1: Getting started
  First, get the extension downloaded and unzipped.
 I am going to use an extension called GMMovie.